2025–26 Dallas Stars season

-The 2025–26 Dallas Stars season is the 59th season (58th season of play) for the National Hockey League (NHL) franchise that was established on June 5, 1967, and the 33rd season since the franchise relocated from Minnesota prior to the start of the 1993–94 season.
+The 2025–26 Dallas Stars season was the 59th season for the National Hockey League (NHL) franchise that was established on June 5, 1967, and the 33rd season since the franchise relocated from Minnesota prior to the start of the 1993–94 season.

+On March 22, 2026, the Stars clinched a playoff spot for the fifth straight season and seventh in the last eight seasons following the Utah Mammoth defeating the Los Angeles Kings.
+They faced the Minnesota Wild in the first round, where they lost in six games, failing to reach the conference finals for the first time since the 2021–22 season.